16 Treatment effect models

 boxplot(fit$residuals ~ mice_weights$sex)

-This misspecification can have real implications since if more male mice received the high-fat diet, then this could explain the increase.
-Or if less received it, then we might underestimate the diet effect.
-Sex might be a confounder.
-Our model can certainly be improved.
+This misspecification can have real implications; for instance, if more male mice received the high-fat diet, then this could explain the increase.
+Conversely, if fewer received it, we might underestimate the diet effect.
+Sex could be a confounder, indicating that our model can certainly be improved.

 From examining the data: